-The staff consists of an Executive Director, Operations Manager, Technical Director, two part-time administrative employees, and several other part-time ticket sales personnel.
+The staff consists of an Executive Director, Finance Director, Technical Director, two part-time administrative employees, and several other part-time ticket sales personnel.
 Everyone else involved in the year-round operation is a VOLUNTEER!

 Here are some key dates in PCA History: